THUMNLab/AutoGL/docs/docfile/tutorial/t_nas.rst

 We support different neural architecture search algorithm in variant search space.
 Neural architecture search is usually constructed by three modules: search space, search strategy and estimation strategy.

 The search space describes all possible architectures to be searched.
-There are mainly two parts of the space formulated, the operations(e.g. GCNconv, GATconv) and the input-ouput realations.
+There are mainly two parts of the space formulated, the operations(e.g. GCNconv, GATconv) and the input-ouput relations.
 A large space may have better optimal architecture but demands more effect to explore.
 Human knowledge can help to design a reasonable search space to reduce the efforts of search strategy.

-The search strategy controls how to explore the search sapce.
+The search strategy controls how to explore the search space.
 It encompasses the classical exploration-exploitation trade-off since.
 On the one hand, it is desirable to find well-performing architectures quickly, while on the other hand, premature convergence to a region of suboptimal architectures should be avoided.